parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 # IV.
 Conclusion and Implications
-Utilizing a natural language processing neural network model, we conclude that the themes of systemic racial inequality in hip-hop have become increasingly insignificant over the past 30 years.
+Utilizing a natural language processing neural network model, we conclude that the explicit themes of systemic racial inequality in hip-hop have become increasingly insignificant over the past 30 years.
 This is consistent with how African-American culture as a whole has evolved, with decreasing poverty levels.

 <p align="center">
   <img src="https://www.whitehouse.gov/wp-content/uploads/2019/09/Figure-1.-Poverty-Rates-by-Race-and-Ethnicity-1966-2018-820x490.png">
 </p>

 However, this doesn’t ignore the fact that systemic racism is still very much alive and is a large part of the reason why African-americans are still disproportionately  incarcerated more and more.
-Although songs about racism are not as popular, it doesn't mean that there are any less of these songs.
-In fact, considering that the rap industry has grown a lot over the years, it is likely that there are even more of these types of songs.
-The issue is that the big record labels who have the resources to make a song popular, dismiss songs dealing with racial injustice in exchange for something shallow that would appeal to all kinds of fans.
-Therefore, we encourage record labels to push songs that matter, like those that tackle racial injustice, into the limelight.
-Hip hop started not to make money but instead to express the sentiments of an entire community.
-The record labels have taken away the essence of hip hop for more money, and that essence needs to be returned.
-A great article about how record labels have influenced music is [here](https://www.rollingstone.com/music/music-features/music-industry-racism-1010001/).
+Thus, we urge artists of all genres to continue to make music advocating for those that are underrepresented and held down by age-old policy.
 Moreover, we encourage fans of hip-hop to listen to more of those heavy songs that describe the feelings most non-black folk will never experience (“Sing About Me, I’m Dying of Thirst” by Kendrick Lamar is a personal favorite of ours).

 <p align="center">
   <img src="https://www.pewresearch.org/wp-content/uploads/2014/07/incarceration1.jpg">